shanka19/SNN-Evolutionary-Ensemble/README.md

 # SNN-Evolutionary-Ensemble
+This project would revolve about using an ensemble of various existing bio-inspired algorithms to determine the optimal sets of weights of a
+Spiking Neural Network and evaluating the performance of such an ensemble setting.

 ## Training Spiking Neural Networks using an Ensemble of Nature-Inspired Algorithms

 Spiking Neural Networks often called as the third generation of neural networks are bio-inspired ANN